openshift/openshift-ansible/docs/proposals/crt_management_proposal.md

 ## Design

-The container_runtime role should be comprised of 3 'pseudo-roles' which will be consumed using include_role; each component area should be enabled/disabled with a boolean value, defaulting to true.
+The container_runtime role should be comprised of 3 'pseudo-roles' which will be consumed using import_role; each component area should be enabled/disabled with a boolean value, defaulting to true.

 I call them 'pseudo-roles' because they are more or less independent functional